 Lastly, Our doctor may use fractionated co2 laser technology to improve your previous facelift scars and improve your skin texture and promote the production of the patient's own collagen to improve and rejuvenate the face and neck structures.

 To summarize, there are many newer minimally invasive techniques, some pioneered by Our doctor, using newer technology like high definition telescopes systems to better visualize the facial structures through smaller incisions as well as newer laser technologies like the fractionated co2 lasers, to improve and rejuvenate the face and neck, in a natural way and rid the patients of some of the tell-tale stigma of facelifts.
-Newer volume replenishing techniques with stem cell fat transfers add a complete new dimension to natural rejuvenation.
+Newer volume replenishing techniques with PRP fat transfers add a complete new dimension to natural rejuvenation.